Josode/Subreddit-Auto-Correct-Bot/README.md

 If you're wondering, i included a lot of the text files and random sorting/test scripts because im working on this bot from two different computers.

 Using Python 3.5.2 and Praw 5.0.1

+This whole project was done for fun and learning.
+It's definetly messy and not very well structured.